konsti219/astro-starter/README.md

 ## compile

-To build binaries for windows and linux just run the following command to run the build script that takes care of statoc files.
+To build binaries for windows and linux just run the following command to run the build script that takes care of static files.

 ```
 deno run -A --unstable buildBinaries.ts